serain/serain.github.io/_posts/2020-01-04-pull-based-pipelines.md

 I originally published this on [Medium](https://medium.com/@alexkaskasoli/pull-based-cd-pipelines-for-security-4e044b403f56).
 It is reproduced here as a mirror.

+This post got picked up by [Google's Kubernetes podcast](https://kubernetespodcast.com/episode/086-invention-ibm-istio/) and [CloudSecList](https://cloudseclist.com/issues/issue-19/).

 ## Hazards of push-based CI/CD tooling

 Let's define "push-based" in this context.
 If you're using something like CircleCI or Jenkins to deploy, those tools are _pushing_ your services:

-* they're building and _pushing_ your image to a container registry
+- they're building and _pushing_ your image to a container registry
-* they're _pushing_ your updated manifests to production
+- they're _pushing_ your updated manifests to production

 So the engineers have access to the CI/CD tooling, and the CI/CD tooling has access to production.
 It looks like this (note the direction of the arrows):